CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a high-quality skill with excellent actionability and workflow clarity.
-The UDM queries are specific and executable, the workflow has clear decision points and escalation paths, and the content respects Claude's intelligence.
-Minor improvement could come from better progressive disclosure by splitting technique-specific queries into a reference file.
+The UDM queries are concrete and executable, the workflow has clear decision points and escalation paths, and the content respects Claude's intelligence.
+Minor improvement could come from better progressive disclosure by splitting the extensive query examples into a separate reference file.

 DimensionReasoningScore